 • Total number of employees (full and part time)

 If your organization does not have a DUNS number, use the Dun & Bradstreet (D&B) online registration to receive one free of charge.

 NOTE: Obtaining a DUNS number places your organization on D&B’s marketing list that is sold to other companies.
 You can request not to be added to this list during your application.

-Information from http://www.grants.gov/applicants/request_duns_number.jsp and the masshumanties.org
+Information from m https://www.grants.gov/web/grants/applicants/organization-registration/step-1-obtain-duns-number.html and masshumanties.org